Keyboard shortcuts

 }

-Status on files and on window
+Status on Buffers and windows

 If you want to have a StatusLine per Buffer, you can add the following: